versatica/mediasoup-website/_includes/documentation/v3/mediasoup/api/AudioLevelObserver.md

 > `@inherits` [Transport](#Transport)

-An audio level observer monitors the volume of audio producers.
+An audio level observer monitors the volume of the selected audio producers.
+It just handles audio producers (if [addProducer()](#rtpObserver-addProducer) is called with a video producer it will fail).

 </section>